 One of the multiple signs that the holidays are upon us is the sudden proliferation of holiday specials on TV and streaming.
 It’s no exaggeration to say there’s a holiday special for everyone, whether you’re looking to see the definitive edition of a time-honored holiday story or just want a winter romance story to warm the frozen cockles of your heart.

 While these specials are all about celebrating the holidays, they also have some important financial lessons to share.
 The best part?
-You can use these lessons all year round.
+You can use the lessons from these holiday favorites all year round.

 Know What Things are Worth--Frosty the Snowman

 The main plot of the Frosty the Snowman special revolves around less-than-stellar magician, Professor Hinkle, tossing away his defective magic top hat, only to try to get it back from Frosty when he realizes it actually is magic.
 It’s a pretty clear lesson that you shouldn’t get rid of something without knowing what it’s actually worth.

 The biggest way you can figure out the true worth of something is by taking the time to come to your own opinion on it.
 This might entail doing some research to discover that the odds of that lottery ticket aren’t as great as you initially thought or figuring out that the high-end television might not be that much better than one of the budget TVs.